Highlights from the Ratings and Financial Report for Coupang Inc. (CPNG)

 CPNG’s Market Performance

-CPNG stocks went down by -2.38% for the week, with a monthly jump of 9.83% and a quarterly performance of 10.25%.
-The volatility ratio for the week stands at 3.72% while the volatility levels for the past 30 days are set at 4.23% for Coupang Inc..
-The simple moving average for the period of the last 20 days is 1.74% for CPNG stocks with a simple moving average of -18.00% for the last 200 days.
+CPNG stocks went down by -16.02% for the week, with a monthly drop of -12.35% and a quarterly performance of -9.87%.
+The volatility ratio for the week stands at 7.00% while the volatility levels for the past 30 days are set at 4.94% for Coupang Inc..
+The simple moving average for the period of the last 20 days is -14.07% for CPNG stocks with a simple moving average of -30.23% for the last 200 days.

-Volatility was left at 4.23%, however, over the last 30 days, the volatility rate increased by 3.72%, as shares surge +8.17% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.48% lower at present.
+Volatility was left at 4.94%, however, over the last 30 days, the volatility rate increased by 7.00%, as shares sank -9.87% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -19.11% lower at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CPNG starting from Anand Gaurav, who sale 350,000 shares at the price of $27.36 back on Dec 14.
-After this action, Anand Gaurav now owns 2,287,500 shares of Coupang Inc., valued at $9,576,000 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CPNG starting from Pham Thuan, who sale 1,189 shares at the price of $25.50 back on Jan 06.
+After this action, Pham Thuan now owns 2,798,968 shares of Coupang Inc., valued at $30,320 using the latest closing price.

 Stock Fundamentals for CPNG